davidstutz/bootstrap-multiselect/README.md

 Refresh the selected elements depending on the selected options within the select.

+**.multiselect('rebuild')**

+Rebuilds the whole dropdown menu.
+Selected options will still be selected.

+## Knockout JS Support

+Thanks to [Devristo](https://github.com/Devristo) this plugin supports [Knockout JS](http://knockoutjs.com/).
+For further discussion see [the pull requests](https://github.com/davidstutz/bootstrap-multiselect/pull/17).

+**Define select input**

+Note the multiselect: true binding!

+	<select class="multiSelect" data-bind="multiselect: true, options: Options, selectedOptions: SelectedOptions, optionsValue: $data" multiple="multiple"></select>

+**Initialize Bootstrap-multiselect**

+	$(".multiSelect").multiselect();

+**Apply Knockout view model**

+As usual.

+**Notes**

+It is important to initialize the multiselect before applying the view model, since the custom binding code will hook into the onChange method to update the binding.

 ## Roadmap / Todo

 * This solution for multiple selects is not usable for mobile devices (especially with touchscreen).
 ALternatives: Using Popovers instead of Dropdowns or checking for mobile devices and displaying normal select field (one row) for mobile devices.